ltratt/pizauth/README.md

 ### Authorisation notifications

-By default, `pizauth show` displays authorisation URLs.
-If you prefer to be notified asynchronously, pizauth can run arbitrary commands to alert you that you need to authorise a new token.
+By default, `pizauth show` displays authorisation URLs on stdout.
+Depending on how and where you use pizauth, you might not notice this output.
+Fortunately, pizauth can run arbitrary commands to alert you that you need to authorise a new token, in essence giving you the ability to asynchronously display notifications.
 You will first probably want to use `show -u` to suppress display of authorisation URLs:

 ```
 $ pizauth show -u officesmtp